-People who stutter are normal, they just have difficulty producing sounds and words fluently.
+People who stutter experience a loss of control in the forward flow of speech.
 The more we understand stuttering, the better we can educate others about it.
 The NSA® has partnered with leading stuttering specialists and researchers to provide accurate information about stuttering.
 Here are a few facts about stuttering:

 Stuttering usually begins in childhood, between the ages of 2 and 5 years.

 Stuttering is a speech pattern involving disruptions, or “disfluencies,” in a person’s speech.

 Stuttering can begin gradually and develop over time, or it can appear suddenly.

 When people stutter, they feel like they have lost control of their speech mechanism.
 This sensation of loss of control can be disconcerting and uncomfortable, and it can lead to embarrassment, anxiety about speaking, and a fear of stuttering again.